 The procedures that need to be put in place to respond to casualties to the aids to navigation specified by the GLAs, within the timescales laid down and specified by the GLAs.

-There is an expectation that working lights will not interfere with AtoN or create confusion for the Mariner navigating in or near the OREI.
+There is an expectation that working lights and the ID lighting will not interfere with AtoN or create confusion for the Mariner navigating in or near the OREI.

-.4 Identification Marking
+6.4 Identification Marking

 Individual ID markings should conform to a “spreadsheet” format, e.g. lettered on the horizontal axis, and numbered on the vertical axis.
 The ID marking should be sequential, aligned with ‘SAR lanes’ (line of orientation for search and rescue purposes) and begin with the OREI name designator code, then the row/column numbering starting with the letter ‘A’ and then the turbine number.
 To avoid confusion, the letters ‘O’ and ‘I’ should not be used to avoid confusion with the numbers 0 and 1.
 The detail of this will depend on the shape, geographical orientation and potential future expansion of each OREI development.
-The ID marking must be discussed with the MCA who will advise on any specific requirements for each development
+The ID marking must be discussed with the MCA who will advise on any specific requirements for each development, taking into account any difference between internal and periphery turbine alignment.

+The marking of substations should be considered in line with the above and there should be a clear differentiation between the substation and the turbine.

+ID numbers must be clearly readable by an observer stationed three metres above sea level at a distance of at least 150 metres from the turbine.
+Each ID number plate shall be illuminated by a low intensity light visible from a vessel thus enabling the structure to be detected at a suitable distance to avoid a collision.
+Lighting for this purpose must be hooded or baffled so as to avoid unnecessary light pollution or confusion with navigation marks.

+6.5 Mooring Arrangements

+Floating devices, and those suspended in the water column, must have suitable mooring arrangements for the environmental conditions to ensure the device(s) remains on station and does not become a navigation hazard through failure of its moorings.
+The Health and Safety Executive (HSE) and MCA have developed a combined guidance document that should be followed: Regulatory expectations on moorings for floating wind and marine devices.
+This is available from the MCA website and provides information on:

+Safety Management Systems

+Design

+Hardware

+Installation

+Operation

+Monitoring

+Third Party Verification

+MCA will expect evidence of compliance with the Regulatory expectations on moorings for floating wind and marine devices demonstrated through the report.

-6.6
+6.6 Traffic Monitoring

+There is a requirement for OREI operators to monitor and review the impact their activities haveon the safety of navigation during construction and operation phase.